-When you are depressed, your brain chemistry is out of whack and your mind can get stuck on painful negative thoughts that aren’t true, but seem totally convincing to you.
+When you are depressed, your brain chemistry is out of whack.
+Your mind can get stuck on painful negative thoughts that aren’t true, but seem totally convincing to you.

-You might have thoughts that do not fully consider the long terms effects of suicide and the lifelong pain that your family will experience.
+You might have thoughts that do not fully consider the long terms effects of suicide, or the lifelong pain that your family will experience.

 You might think:

 They’ll be better off without me